Rafaël Dias: Sochaux

+Later career

+On 1 September 2014, Dias signed for Ligue 2 club US Créteil on a two-year contract.

+In October 2016, he signed for amateur club Racing Besançon.

+In June 2017, Dias rejoined US Créteil, who now played in the Championnat National.

+Dias signed for Besançon in October 2018.

+He transferred back to city rivals Racing Besançon in summer 2021.
+He was made club captain for the 2022–23 season.

-International
+International career

 Though Dias was born in Portugal, due to living in France since he was six months old, he acquired citizenship, thus making him eligible to represent both Portugal and France at international level.
 At the age of 14, Dias represented France at under-15 level.
 The following year, he was called up to the under-16 team by coach Francis Smerecki.
 Dias appeared in two friendly matches against Poland in March 2007.
-Between 2007–2010, Dias was not selected by Smerecki for international duty.
+Between 2007 and 2010, Dias was not selected by Smerecki for international duty.

 In 2010, Dias announced his intent to represent Portugal at international level and confirmed his decision by declining the opportunity to attend a training camp for future France national under-21 players.
 He was later selected by the Portugal under-20 team.
 On 7 October 2010, Dias made his debut with the under-20 team in a friendly match against France.
 The following month, he was called up to the team against to participate in training sessions with the team preparing for the 2011 FIFA U-20 World Cup.